ream88/simple_tumblr/README.md

 post = blog.photos.first

 post.tags == post[:tags] == post['tags']

 # => true
 ```

-`title` (also aliased as `to_s`), `url` and `body` return the logical data.
-Calling `link` link-posts will return the source URL, photo-posts will return the URL of their photo and text-posts will return their Tumblr-URL.
+`title` (also aliased as `to_s`), `url` and `body` return corresponding data.
+Calling `link` on link-posts will return the source URL, photo-posts will return the URL of their photo and text-posts will return their Tumblr-URL.
 This will help you to write clean and easy-to-read views:

 ```erb
 <% blog.posts.each do |post| %>